 "Children of Argus," he repeated, "our time to leave our beautiful homeworld has come.
 Argus is not what it was once before.
 The Burning Legion has already started the corruption of our people and our earth.
 We will not stand to be corrupted like them.
 We will not join the army of infinite destruction.
 I have promised you another way.
 The way of the Naaru.
 Some of you have already been blessed with their words, but soon you will see the incredible power of the Naaru for yourselves.
 They are like angelic beings of Holy Light in which one can find only peace and calm."

 Although the words of Velen had a soothing quality, it was not possible for Pheta's kin to relax completely.
 They were kind of helpless on top of that mountain and the Legion forces were encroaching from all sides of the mountain.
-It was all the Draenei could do to try to hold them back.
+It was all the Draenei could do to try and hold them back.
 But soon they were surrounded by Felhounds, Dreadlords, demons, Corrupted Eredar, Legion soldiers in all forms and sizes.

 Suddenly a storm broke out.
 Out of nowhere some of the demons were zapped by lightning, while heavy rain soaked the steep slopes of the mountain and some of the felhounds got stuck in the mud.
 Several tornadoes were forming around the mountain and dragged away some of the flying atrocities.